Lowe homers, Rays inch past deGrom, Mets 2-1 despite 16 Ks

+Shouldn’t have to wait much longer to see what they have in store.

-NEW YORK (AP) — Nate Lowe homered and scored both runs against NL Cy Young Award contender Jacob deGrom, and the Tampa Bay Rays overcame 16 strikeouts to move closer to an AL East title by beating the New York Mets 2-1 Monday night.
+Nate Lowe homered and scored both runs against NL Cy Young Award contender Jacob deGrom, and Tampa Bay overcame 16 strikeouts to move closer to an AL East title by beating the New York Mets 2-1 Monday night.

 The Rays can lock up their first division crown since 2010 with a win Tuesday or a loss by the Yankees against Toronto.
 Tampa Bay leads New York by 4 1/2 games with six days left in the regular season.

 “We’re getting closer,” manager Kevin Cash said.
-“We just have to keep wining.
+“We just have to keep winning.
 As much momentum as possible.”

+The Rays could become the second team to clinch a division title during this pandemic-altered season, after Oakland wrapped up the AL West on Monday night.

+“We’ll see what happens with the celebrations,” Anderson said.
+“I don’t know.”

 DeGrom (4-2) pitched seven innings of two-run ball, striking out 14 to match his career high for the second time this season.
 He allowed four hits and walked two against the AL’s top team, enhancing his bid for a third straight Cy Young Award.